 Metabolism is a natural process that occurs inside the body.
-It essential works as the “the brain” to your body, where it determines how energy is stored based on importance of new materials.
-Your metabolism synthesizes nutrients, which allows the body to function properly.
+It essentially works as “the brain” of your digestive system, determining how energy from ingested materials is stored in the body.
+The body’s metabolism synthesizes nutrients, allowing it to function properly.

-Exercise, diet and water intake also effect how the body metabolizes nutrients.
-Typically, crack users who are heavier in weight are working harder to synthetize their fat and where store energy, which in relation to a urine test, the drug will likely stay in the body longer than individuals less heavier.
+Crack is metabolized differently for each individual, so the detection window varies depending on a number of factors.
+Exercise, diet and water intake also affect how the body metabolizes nutrients.
+Typically, crack users who are heavier in weight are working harder to synthesize their fat and where store energy, which in relation to a urine test, the drug will likely stay in the body longer than individuals who weigh less.

 Additional Risks and Dangers of Crack

 Substance abusers of crack not only put themselves in danger of many life threatening and debilitating side effects—they also put the lives of others in jeopardy as well.

 - Violent outbursts and uncontrollable behavior: Long-term and short-term use of crack can often become violent.
 Individuals under the influence of crack cocaine become emotionally unstable.
 Users will have a deeply over-exaggerated perception of their emotional state; in other words, users that were sad or angry before getting high will likely triple or quadruple their emotional state once crack is ingested.
 For users with spouses and young children, crack may become an extremely dangerous substance as their vulnerability to endure violent or disturbing outbursts are likely to occur.